 Neither do I!

-Thankfully, research shows CBD can decrease pain without the risks that come with conventional pain medications.
-CBD alone has been shown to improve about 25% of people with chronic pain by itself and a further 50% can be helped with the use of a combination of CBD and THC.
+Thankfully, research shows that CBD can possibly help to decrease pain without the risks that come with conventional pain medications.
+CBD alone has been shown to improve about 25% of people with chronic pain by itself.
+From my experience, a further ~50% can be helped with the use of a combination of CBD and THC.

-CBD is thought to naturally reduce pain by affecting endocannabinoid receptor activity and reducing inflammation (1).
-In fact, it works so well that many athletes are turning to CBD to manage pain and improve performance.
+CBD is thought to naturally reduce pain by affecting endocannabinoid receptor activity and possibly reducing inflammation (1).
+In fact, many athletes are turning to CBD to manage pain and improve performance.

 I will discuss some more specific types of pain below and what CBD oil can do for you.